DirtBagXon/3zb2-zigflag/README.md

-# Custom 3rd Zigock Bot II for Quake II
+# ZigFlag - Custom 3rd Zigock Bot II for Quake II

 This is a custom port of the 3rd Zigock Bot II to Quake II - Yamagi Quake II is recommended.  \
 All warnings (up to GCC9) and unused variables have been addressed in the original source. \
-The code also has backport fixes, enhancements and features applied from various sources: \
+The code also has handpicked backport fixes, enhancements and features applied from various \
-`tsmod`, `yquake2` and many custom.
+sources: `TSmod`, `yquake2`, `OpenTDM` and custom.

 This was modified for my own use and driven by nostalgia for the Quake II servers of the 90's. \
 There are many heavily modified versions of the Quake II engine, this mod tries to keep the look and feel of \